nindalf/crypto/stanford/4-authenticated-encryption.md

 #### Padding Oracle attack

 This is an example of a chosen ciphertext attack.
-If the attacker can differentiate between the two errors (invalid_mac, invalid_pad), the attacker submits a ciphertext and learns if the last bytes of the plaintext are a valid pad.
+If the attacker can differentiate between the two errors (invalidmac, invalidpad), the attacker submits a ciphertext and learns if the last bytes of the plaintext are a valid pad.
 He modifies the ciphertext and guesses the plaintext byte by byte.

 Even if the server sends the same response (⟘) in both cases, a timing attack is still possible.
 Since the padding is checked before the mac and verfication takes some time, the attacker can differentiate betweent the two errors.
 In OpenSSL 0.9.7a, the response for a bad padding was received in 21ms on average and response for a bad mac was received in 23ms